-From the time Messenger spun off from Facebook to become a standalone app in 2011, to the time that I joined in 2017, the app had scaled to more than 1 billion users.
+From the time Messenger spun off from Facebook to become a standalone app in 2011, to the time that I started working there in 2017, the app had scaled to more than 1 billion users.
 It had nine tabs and a case of feature bloat.
-In research, people repeatedly asked for a cleaner, simpler Messenger that focused on its core purpose: communication.
+In UX research, people repeatedly asked for a cleaner, simpler Messenger that focused on its core purpose: communication.

 The Messenger organization spent 2018 redesigning the app from top to bottom.
 I was fortunate to contribute to this massive project in my role as a product designer on Messenger's Real Time Communication team, which supported the app's audio and video call technology.
-I was tasked with radically streamlining the call interface.
+I focused on radically streamlining the call interface.

 About 20 product designers.
-Too many software engineers, product managers, data scientists, and people of other disciplines to count!
+Too many software engineers, product managers, data scientists, and multi-disciplinary peers to count!

 To start, I mapped all of the states, as well as the actions possible in each of the states, in both one-to-one and group calls.
 As the broader Messenger design team collectively defined the new visual system, I applied the styles to each call screen.